 Clear DNS Cache on Android through Browser

-You can easily flush the DNS cache on your Android device through the browser you are using.
-You can just head to your browser’s settings and clear browsing data and cache and that should do the job.
-You can even do this by going to Settings Apps > Browser (the browser app you are using).
+do this by going to Settings > Apps > Browser (the browser app you are using).
 Here, you can just go to "Storage" and tap on "Clear Cache".

 Clear DNS Cache in Chrome